 A trademark is a type of intellectual property that protects the particular unique name, logo, and symbols pertaining to your business brand or products.
 It can contain one word or a few words.
 It can be a design alone or with words.
-This protection may apply to business names, logos, slogans (like Nike’s “Just Do It”) symbols, logos, sounds, color combinations (like the brown of a UPS truck) and even smells that are emblematic of one specific brand.
+This protection may apply to business names, logos, slogans (like Nike’s “Just Do It”) symbols, sounds, color combinations (like the brown of a UPS truck) and even smells that are emblematic of one specific brand.
 It is used to let people know the source of goods.
 For instance, Nike® is a trademark for athletic shoes.
 Find out what is a trade market and the difference between patents, trademarks, and copyrights.

 What Do They Protect?